Notes on the Geography of Malaysia: Modern Suburban Kuching

 Simpler housing, farther north.

-The first big building seen when driving north from the airport to the city.
+We've jumped to the south of Kuching and to the first big building seen when driving north from the airport to the city.

 A couple of miles farther in, the Premier 101 commercial center echoes New Urbanist principles.